structured-query-language/structured-query-language.github.io/ASOF-and-MATCH_CONDITION-join.md

 ## ASOF Joins in Snowflake

-We can compute the value of each holding at that point in time by finding the most recent price before the holding’s timestamp by using an AsOf Join.
+We can compute the value of each holding at that point in time by finding the most recent price before the holding’s timestamp by using an [ASOF join](ASOF-join.md).

 ### SQL Query